Local Regulations

 Required Documentation

-- Insurance Certificates: Proof of insurance coverage required for liability and worker’s compensation.
+- Insurance Certificates: Documentation of liability and worker's compensation insurance coverage.

 Inspection Process

-- Initial Walkthrough: Conduct a thorough walkthrough of the property to assess cleaning needs and potential hazards.
+- Initial Assessment: Conduct a thorough walkthrough of the property to identify areas needing attention and potential hazards.

-- Final Inspection: After cleaning is completed, conduct a final inspection to ensure the property meets all compliance standards and is ready for probate proceedings.
+- Final Inspection: After cleaning, perform a final inspection to ensure all tasks were completed per compliance standards and regulations.